 There are a couple (slightly) different ways to go about it.
-For a corded model, Grigore says to remove the blade, tuck the cord by wrapping it around the handle.
+For a corded model, Grigore says to remove the blade and tuck the cord by wrapping it around the handle.
 Then, wash the blade attachment with a soapy sponge, taking care not to stick your fingers near the blade.
 (Opting for a cordless blender?
 Follow the above steps, sans cord wrangling and tucking.)
-Miller suggests snapping off the attachment and run in the dishwasher, and hand wash the motor portion.
+Miller suggests snapping off the attachment to run in the dishwasher, and hand-wash the motor portion.
 Or, you can “blend” hot soapy water to clean, a method both Goldstein and Rolnick utilize in commercial settings.
 Treat it with care and you'll be feasting on silky hummus and gazpacho for many years to come.

 Q: Can you use an immersion blender as a frother?

 Yes!
 It won’t heat milk like a milk frother, obviously, but you can use the blender attachment—or if a whisk attachment is included—to produce fluffy foam for coffee drinks and beyond.
 Your foam might not be as lofty as if it would be with a proper frother, but you’ll get solid results nonetheless.